Rainbow Six Siege's first gay operator is a master thief with a fleet of exploding drones

 Flores, Rainbow Six Siege's first Year 6 operator and its first gay character on the roster, is coming to blow up your favorite toy.
 As simple as he is effective, there is no shortage of ways to cause havoc with his fleet of exploding drones.
 I haven't had this much fun destroying stuff in Siege since my first ever swing of Sledge's hammer.

 Unlike Twitch, Siege's other offensive droner, Flores (a 2-speed 2-armor attacker) doesn't care for subtlety.
-His RCE-Ratero drones are bulky, clacking ground vehicles that can single-handedly kill you.
+His RCE-Ratero drones are bulky, clacking ground vehicles that can single-handedly remodel a bomb site.
 Standing at the epicenter of its explosion is instant death for operators, but don't worry, this is no Call of Duty RC-XD.
 The Ratero is vulnerable to gunfire until it hunkers down in place and starts a three-second timer to detonation.
 That's a generous chunk of time to get out of the way, but being forced out of a safe corner can be just as deadly in Siege as a bomb.

 Still, you shouldn't deploy his drone expecting to get a kill.
 Flores excels at dismantling defensive hardware from the inside out—Evil Eyes, Bandit batteries, Yokai drones, everything that can blow up is an easy target for Flores.